office

 Eoin Jun King in the GardenWhen Eoin was 19, he said to his father that working in the tech industry where he’d been interning every high school summer, “wasn’t for him.”
 Instead, he wanted to focus on his true love while at Chico State University, enrolling in environmental science classes and growing organic vegetables in the backyard of his college rental.

-Tragically, Eoin Jun King died in a car accident February 2022 at the age of 31, leaving behind his mother and father, Miyuki and Niall, and younger brother, Fionn.
-While the team at OFRF never knew Eoin, he made a decision some years ago that intertwined his life with our work: he chose to bequest his IRA contributions from a past employer, Vital Garden Supply in Nevada City, CA, to support OFRF’s mission of improving and expanding organic farming systems, a sentiment that was very close to his heart.
+Tragically, Eoin Jun King died in a car accident in February 2022 at the age of 31, leaving behind his mother and father, Miyuki and Niall, and younger brother, Fionn.
+While the team at OFRF never knew Eoin, he made a decision some years ago that intertwined his life with our work: he made a bequest to use his IRA contributions from a past employer, Vital Garden Supply in Nevada City, CA, to support OFRF’s mission of improving and expanding organic farming systems, a sentiment that was very close to his heart.

 Eoin Jun King, as a baby, in the GardenEoin’s passion for organic began when he was a child growing up in Saratoga, CA where his mom introduced him to growing vegetables and fruits organically.
 Miyuki was raised in Japan, and every summer until college Eoin would go to Japan and see the family farm.
 He spent hours outside in the garden with his Mom, and grandparents, and Eoin quickly picked up on her adoration of nature.
 During college, along with his backyard veggie garden, he would bike to farmers markets, collect produce, and cook local foods for other students to try, calling it “Bike Kitchen.”
 His first job after college was at Chico Natural Foods Coop.